abhisheksreejith/Cinepulse/README.md

-# Cinepulse – Movie App (TMDb spec, implemented with OMDb + mock)
+# Cinepulse – Movie App (TMDb)

 ## Overview
-Cinepulse is an iOS app built to satisfy the TMDb coding task: list popular movies, show details with a trailer, support search, and allow favorites.
-Due to TMDb API availability constraints during development, the app uses:
-- Mocked data for the Popular list on Home
-- OMDb (Open Movie Database) for search and movie details
-- A public MP4 link for the trailer playback demo

-The UI and flows match the original TMDb task; only the data source differs for Popular and Details/Trailer.
+Cinepulse is an iOS app that lists popular movies, provides search, detailed info with trailer playback, and favorites.
+The app now uses The Movie Database (TMDb) for Popular, Search, and Details.
+Trailer URLs are sourced from TMDb Videos.

 ## Architecture
 - Pattern: MVVM (Home screen) + View Controllers